 Similarly, Israeli movement guru Ido Portal founded his own credo in the mid-2000s, passing on his training to thousands of devotees around the world through his regularly scheduled camps, working with the likes of office workers to NBA players to even UFC star Conor McGregor.
 For his fame (or notoriety), Portal reportedly gets paid six-figure sums in USD just to train star athletes one-on-one for two weeks.

 Both styles take advantage of animalistic movements, balancing acts and sparring exercises that utilise the whole body, and these were finally what spoke to Strange and gave way to positive change and progression.
-Having taken part in countless Fighting Monkey training camps over the years that have brought him from Hong Kong to Slovakia to Denmark and back, Strange founded Natural Motion HK this year in an effort to use his experiences to help others diagnose and condition their bodies.
+Having taken part in countless Fighting Monkey training camps over the years that have brought him from Hong Kong to Slovakia to Denmark and back, Strange founded Hong Kong Motion HK this year in an effort to use his experiences to help others diagnose and condition their bodies.

 “A lot of the times in exercising people are looking at body parts in isolation,” said Strange.
 “The Ido Portal and Fighting Monkey methods look at it in collaboration.
 Rowing, spinning, HIIT classes, are all very isolated.
 It’s good, because there’s a structure and system, but then how do you take that into a collaborative setting?
 How can you collaborate the whole body?
 If it’s not moving better, what kind of movements can you do to bring back the health of the body?”